Christian monasticism: Methodist Churches

 In February 2001, the United Methodist Church organized the Saint Brigid of Kildare Monastery.
 It is a Methodist-Benedictine residential double monastery in Collegeville, Minnesota.
 Besides monastic orders, the Order of Saint Luke is a dispersed religious order within Methodism.

 Presbyterian Churches

-The Community of the Sisterhood Emmanuel was founded in 1973 in Makak - in the Centre Province by Mother Marie, one of the first female Pastors of the Presbyterian Church in Cameroon.
-In 1975 she moved the community to the present site- at Agyati in Bafut.
-It has 10 finally consecrated Sisters, four in simple vows and a handful of others in formation.
+The Community of the Sisterhood Emmanuel was founded in 1973 in Makak, Cameroon, in the Centre Province by Mother Marie, one of the first female Pastors of the Presbyterian Church in Cameroon.
+In 1975, she moved the community to Agyati in Bafut.
+In 2019, the sisters relocated to Foumbot.
 The Sisters are trained in strong collaboration with the sister Institutes of the Catholic Church.
-They say that one of their charisms is ecumenism.
-The Sisterhood Emmanuel is the only Presbyterian Monastery in Cameroon.

 Anabaptism

 Anabaptist Christians "retained many elements of the monastic understanding of a 'holy life' that followed true faith".
 The Hutterites and Bruderhof, for example, live in intentional communities with their big houses having "ground floors for common work, meals and worship, the two-storey attics with small rooms, like monastic cells, for married couples".